-How to Collect Patient Payments in 2021
+How to Increase Patient Payment Collections in 2023

 1. Implement Patient Payment Plans

-We’ve published articles about the benefits of offering payment plans for those impacted by COVID-19 before—this tip is as relevant as ever.
 Many individuals are struggling to make bill payments, and the few appointments that they are willing or able to schedule might now be even more expensive for them due to changes in coverage.
 Instead of paying co-pay or deductible in person, all telehealth visits will need to be billed via email, mail, or phone.
 When the bill finally comes, patients might be shocked and stressed to realize they incorrectly budgeted for their appointment or were unable to set money aside in advance.

-Check out our eBook for more information about payment plans!
+Pro Tip: Check out our eBook for more information about payment plans!

 3. Follow Up